rxue/learning-dirary/books/Java/EE/7/oracle-java-ee-7-tutorial/PartIIITheWebTier/README.md

 Managed beans     | Plain Old Java Objects

 # 7. JavaServer Faces Technology
+## A Simple JavaServer Faces Application
+The lifecyle (of a server response by means of JSF) consists of two main phases: Execute and Render:

+During the *Execute* phase, several actions can take place:

+ * The application view is built or restored
+ * The request parameter values are applied
+ * Conversions and validations are performed for component values
+ * Managed beans are updated with component values
+ * Application logic is invoked

 ## Navigation Model
 > In *JavaServer Faces* technology, **navigation** is a set of rules for choosing the next page or view to be displayed after an *application action, such as when a button or link is clicked*